Albania travel guide

 The Albanian National Environment Agency reported in 2016 that 83% of beaches in Albania are of a very good or good standard but the report raised concerns over a small number of beaches including beaches in Durres, Vlore and Saranda which are polluted as a result of inadequate sewage disposal and treatment.

-The two main opposition parties held a major demonstration in central Tirana on 27 January 2018.
+The two main opposition parties held major demonstrations in central Tirana on 27 January and 26 May 2018.
 On 31 March a demonstration on the highway to Kukes turned violent and led to injuries amongst protestors and police.
 Further large-scale protests are possible.
 You should check the local media for the latest information, remain vigilant and avoid any demonstrations.

 Tension between religious groups and expression of extremist views is very rare, and attitudes to western countries are overwhelmingly positive.